holochain/holochain-proto/README.md

 <!-- TOC END -->

 ## Installation

+Docker eases the installation of the Holochain software, eases the deveopment cycle of HoloChain rule sets and eases the development of the Holochain core.

+## Docker Style Installation (recommended)

+1. Install Docker
+2. Clone this repository
+3. Build the development environment using the Dockerfile in the root of this repository
+4.

+## Manual Installation

 1. Make sure you have a working environment set up for the Go language version 1.7 or later.
 [See the installation instructions for Go](http://golang.org/doc/install.html).
 2. Follow their instructions on the above doc page for **exporting** your **$GOPATH** and adding your $GOPATH/bin directory to your search **PATH** for programs.
 (Almost all installation problems that have been reported stem from skipping one of these path related steps.)